-Goal # Description Type of Goal 4 By June 2026, JCCS will increase the number of students at Camille Creek entering the workforce or college training program from 26% to 40% of those eligible to work; we will increase our college and career readiness rate for all students by 10% at Camille Creek, increase our graduation rate for Hispanic and Socioeconomic Disadvantaged Students by 10% at Camille Creek and the Court School, and decrease our chronic absenteeism for all students by 20% at Camille Creek.
-With this goal, students will develop the necessary confidence and soft skills to successfully navigate and thrive in school and professional environments.
-This includes effective communication, teamwork, problem-solving, time management, and emotional intelligence.
-Equity Multiplier Focus Goal
+By June 2026, JCCS will increase the number of students at Camille Creek or college training program from 26% to 40% of those eligible to work; we want career readiness rate for all students by 10% at Camille Creek, increase the number of students at Camille Creek, which is the contract of the c Hispanic and Socioeconomic Disadvantaged Students by 10% at Camille 6 School, and decrease our chronic absenteeism for all students by 20% at 6 With this goal, students will develop the necessary confidence and soft skil navigate and thrive in school and professional environments.
+This includes se our graduation rate for Creek and the Court Camille Creek.
+Is to successfully